greatroboticslab/HumanoidRobotTrainingData/video_processing/README.md

 This will download all the videos, and then transcribe them into the transcripts/ folder.

+You may also need cookies.txt in this directory.
+Create the file, and use a cookies extraction extension to paste them into this file.
+This is due to YouTube blocking mass downloads of videos.

 ## Videos

 YouTube videos are defined in videos.txt.
 You should paste the URLs of all the YouTube videos you wish to download, seperated by a newline.